hasgeek/events/_anthillinside_events/2018-nlp-bootcamp.md

 boxoffice_item_collection: '761d606f-7c46-4926-b920-1386824de2e7'
 instructors:
 - name: Anuj Gupta
-  byline: ML researcher at Freshdesk
+  byline: Director - Machine Learning, Huawei Technologies
   image_url: https://images.hasgeek.com/embed/file/a524455ee6b34301aaaa4faa31a2564a
   website:
     url: https://www.linkedin.com/in/anuj-gupta-15585792/
     label: Linkedin
   bio: |
     **Anuj** is a seasoned ML researcher; working in the area NLP, Machine Learning, Deep learning.
 Currently he is heading ML/DL efforts for Huawei India R&D. Prior to this he was heading ML efforts at Freshworks and Airwoot(Now acquired by Freshdesk).
 He dropped out of Phd in ML to work with startups.
 He graduated from IIIT H with specialization in theoretical comp science.
 He has authored a bunch of research publications and patents.
 He is a regular speaker at prestigious forums like PyData, Anthill, The Fifth Elephant, NVidia Dev conf, conferences in distributed algorithms.
 He is also co-organizer of special interest groups like DLBLR.
-You can find more about him on [Linkedin](https://www.linkedin.com/in/anuj-gupta-15585792/).
 - name: Satyam Saxena
   byline: Applied Scientist - Machine Learning, Amazon
   image_url: https://images.hasgeek.com/embed/file/4727b3dd37aa4880a7d87f03056f7727